 - Comparisons: Comparing data is an integral part of any application. - Relational operators: You learned about the five standard relational operators and how each is used. - Numbers: Numbers are the easiest pieces of information to compare.
-You learned how to compare numbers in your programs. - Examples: You created a sample application where you could test your comparisons and make sure that you are correct in your logic.
-Then you learned how to change the application to add different types of comparisons. - Boolean: You learned how to check Boolean values. - Strings: You learned how strings behave differently from other pieces of information you have tested. - Dates: You learned how difficult it can be to compare dates and that you must be careful to make sure you are getting the response you desire.
+You learned how to compare numbers in your programs.

+- Examples: You created a sample application where you could test your comparisons and make sure that you are correct in your logic.
+Then, you learned how to change the application to add different types of comparisons. - Boolean: You learned how to check Boolean values. - Strings: You learned how strings behave differently from other pieces of information you have tested. - Dates: You learned how difficult it can be to compare dates and that you must be careful to make sure you are getting the response you desire.

-- Modify the example application to compare some string information. - Write a Swift application that determines whether the following years are leap years: 1800, 1801, 1899, 1900, 2000, 2001, 2003, and 2010.
+- Modify the example application to compare some string information.
+This can be in the form of a variable or a constant. - Write a Swift application that determines whether the following years are leap years: 1800, 1801, 1899, 1900, 2000, 2001, 2003, and 2010.
 Output should be written to the console in the following format: The year 2000 is a leap year or The year 2001 is not a leap year.
-See http://en.wikipedia.org/wiki/Leap\year for information on determining whether a year is a leap year.
+See http://en.wikipedia.org/wiki/Leap_year for information on determining whether a year is a leap year.